-- 1. Remove the main battery from the mobile computer. - 2.
+- 1. Remove the main battery from mobile computer. - 2.
 Dip the cotton portion of the cotton-tipped applicator in isopropyl alcohol. - 3.
-To remove any grease or dirt, rub the cotton portion of the cotton-tipped applicator back-and-forth across the locating magnet and the connectors on the battery and terminal sides.
-Do not leave any cotton residue on the connectors or magnet. - 4.
+Rub the cotton portion of the cotton-tipped applicator back-and-forth across the connector.
+Do not leave any cotton residue on the connector. - 4.
 Repeat at least three times. - 5.
-Use a dry cotton-tipped applicator and repeat steps 3 and 4.
-Do not leave any cotton residue on the connectors or magnet. - 6.
-Inspect the area for any grease or dirt and repeat the cleaning process if necessary.
+Use the cotton-tipped applicator dipped in alcohol to remove any grease and dirt near the connector area. - 6.
+Use a dry cotton-tipped applicator and repeat steps 4 through 6.